On leveraging constrained smooth additive regression models for global optimization: Mixed-Integer Smoothing Surrogate Optimization with Constraints (MISSOC)

-Let us now introduce the MINLP formulation of our surrogate problem $(\tilde P)$, where the surrogate functions are obtained as explained in Section~\ref{sec:shape_constrained_regression}.
+In this section, we introduce a formulation for~\eqref{sec:surr_problem:tildeP} from Definition~\ref{def:surrogate}, where the approximations $\tilde{g}_m(\mathbf{x}),$ $m\in C,$ are constructed as described in Section~\ref{sec:shape_constrained_regression} and are therefore piecewise univariate polynomials.
 From now on, we consider $m \in C$ when $g_m(\mathbf{x})$ is nonconvex, $m \not\in C$ when $g_m(\mathbf{x})$ is convex.
-Consequently, $(\tilde P)$ is an MINLP where the only nonconvex functions can be written as sum of univariate functions.
+Consequently, \eqref{sec:surr_problem:tildeP} can be formulated as an MINLP where the only nonconvex functions can be written as sum of univariate functions.